beginning of content

 • hold your breath

-A CT scan usually takes around 10 to 15 minutes.
+A CT scan usually takes around 10 to 30 minutes.
+Most of this time is getting ready for the scan.
+The scan itself is quite quick.

 A CT scanner.

-You can usually go home soon after the scan.
-You can then talk about the results of your scan with your doctor.
+You can usually go home soon after your scan.

-Talk with your doctor beforehand about the possible risks and benefits of having a CT scan in your situation.
+Talk with your doctor about any risks and benefits of you having a CT.

 Allergic reaction

-If you need contrast material for your CT scan, there is a small risk of having an allergic reaction.
+There is a small chance of having an allergic reaction to the contrast material.
 This may cause symptoms such as:

-If you notice these symptoms when you are having your CT scan, let the nurse or imaging provider know.
+If you notice these symptoms during your CT scan, let the radiographer know.

-If you know you have an allergy to contrast material, tell your doctor before getting another scan.
+Tell your doctor If you know you have an allergy to contrast material.

 Radiation exposure

-X-rays, which are used in CT-scans, are a type of radiation that has been linked to cancer.
+CT scans use x-rays which are a type of radiation that has been linked to cancer.

 CT scans produce more radiation than other types of imaging.
-If you have multiple CT scans, you may be at more risk.
+If you have a lot of CT scans, you may be at more risk.

-Children are also more sensitive to radiation as their bodies are still developing.
+Children are more sensitive to radiation as their bodies are still developing.

-To lessen these risks, CT scans should only be used when necessary.
+To lower the risks, CT scans should only be used when needed.

 Pregnancy

-If you are pregnant, or think you might be pregnant, talk to your doctor.
+If you're pregnant, or think you might be pregnant, talk to your doctor.

 CT scans are best avoided in pregnancy.
-This is because there is a small risk that the radiation could harm your unborn baby.
+This is because there is a small chance that the radiation could harm your unborn baby.

-If you have any questions about CT scans, it's okay to ask your doctor or medical imaging provider.
+If you have any questions about CT scans, ask your doctor or radiographer.
 You can ask them:

 Resources and support